The Modern-Day Ring of Gyges

 For all men believe in their hearts that injustice is far more profitable to the individual than justice, and he who argues as I have been supposing, will say that they are right.
 If you could imagine any one obtaining this power of becoming invisible, and never doing any wrong or touching what was another’s, he would be thought by the lookers-on to be a most wretched idiot, although they would praise him to one another’s faces, and keep up appearances with one another from a fear that they too might suffer injustice.

-In the Republic Socrates offers a response to Glaucon, arguing that justice does not merely result in external rewards, but also produces a well-ordered soul.
-The just person isn’t just because they fear punishment; they’re just because injustice will deform them.
+Glaucon’s position is that we are all corrupt; possessing the ring of invisibility would reveal that none of us truly believes in virtue.
+But in the dialogue Socrates disagrees with Glaucon’s view; he offers a different view that virtue not only results in external rewards but also produces a well-ordered soul.
+The just person isn’t just because they fear punishment; they’re just because acting unjustly will deform them.
 To act unjustly is to corrupt the part of yourself that is most truly you.
+Admittedly, this is a much harder case to make.
+It requires believing that there’s something real at stake in how we form ourselves—that the shortcuts we take don’t just risk external consequences but shape who we become.

 Consider what happens when a student uses AI to write an essay they were supposed to struggle through themselves.
 Externally, nothing changes.
 The grade appears.
 The transcript updates.
 The student advances to the next term.
 But within?
 A determination has been made: I am the kind of person who takes shortcuts.
 And then another.
 And another.
+This is Socrates’ concern—not that you’ll get caught, but that you’ll get away with it, and in getting away with it, become someone who always needs to get away with things.
+The ring doesn’t just make you invisible to others.
+It makes you invisible to yourself.
+You’re no longer a person, but a pale wispy ghost.

 Ultimately, the invisibility is an illusion.
 Gyges could hide his actions from shepherds and kings, but he couldn’t hide the fact of what he’d done from himself.
 When students use AI to complete their work they face a similar problem of self-deception.
 Yes, you can submit the essay, but you cannot un-know that you didn’t write it.
 You can’t pretend, in your own heart and mind, that you did the reading, had the insight, made the argument.
 The transcript may never reflect the truth, but you will carry it and be deformed by the knowledge.

-But let’s not pretend this is so simple.
-The ring is tempting for reasons that aren’t entirely the fault of the student.
+Before I start sounding like a moralizing scold, I want to admit that the ring is tempting for reasons that aren’t entirely the fault of the student.
 Educational institutions are utterly broken.
 They function as a credentialing system, a pay-to-play game that ends with a ticket to the middle class.
-If the system treats your essay as a box to check rather than an experience to have, why shouldn’t you treat it the same way?
-If employers will never read your paper on post-apocalyptic fiction, why struggle through it honestly when an AI tool can produce a draft for you with a few keystrokes?
+If the system treats your essay as a box to check rather than an experience to have, why wouldn’t you treat it in the same way?
+If employers will never read your research paper on post-apocalyptic masculinities, why struggle through it honestly when an AI tool can produce a draft for you with a few keystrokes?
+The moral failure isn’t the student’s alone; it is shared by institutions that have commodified education and made authentic effort seem foolish.

-However, acknowledging this fact doesn’t eliminate the personal stakes.
+But this is the important bit: acknowledging this fact doesn’t eliminate the personal stakes.
 You still have to decide what kind of person you’re going to be.
 In those moments when nobody is watching, the question becomes genuinely philosophical: Why be good?

-• Glaucon’s answer is: no reason, unless you might get caught.
+Glaucon’s answer is: no reason, unless you might get caught.

-• Socrates’ answer is: because your soul is at stake.
+Socrates’ answer is: because your soul is at stake.

+I don’t know how to prove that what Socrates says is right.
+There’s nothing I can say to convince a determined cynic that something called “integrity” exists and that it actually matters.
+But I still believe in it.
 I believe that the person who refuses the ring, the person who does the work even when no one would ever know, is building something within themselves that the person who wears the ring is destroying each time they use it.
-I believe that the struggle matters, that who you become is more important than what you “produce”.
+I believe that the struggle matters, that who you become is more important than what you produce.

-I don’t think anyone can be argued into this view.
+Again, I don’t think anyone can be argued into this view.
 At some point, you have to decide what you think a human life is for, and then you just have to live that life.
 The question isn’t whether you can get away with it.
 You probably can.
 The real question is where “getting away with it” gets you.